 Consider the differences and similarities between the classes of the following objects: pets, dogs, tails, owners.

 The figure below shows the three types of association connectors: association, aggregation, and composition.
 We will go over them in this UML guide.

 The figure below shows a generalization.
 We will talk about it later on in this UML guide.

 Association can be represented by a line between these classes with an arrow indicating the navigation direction.
-In case arrow is on the both sides, association has bidirectional association.
+In case an arrow is on both sides, the association is known as a bidirectional association.

 We can indicate the multiplicity of an association by adding multiplicity adornments to the line denoting the association.
 The example indicates that a Student has one or more Instructors: